Cancer is among the leading causes of deaths worldwide. In 2018 alone, there were 9.5 million cancer-related deaths around the world.

 It’s no secret that pesticide exposure harms our nervous system.
 Aside from its effects on the central nervous system, exposure to chemical pesticides also puts you at risk of several neurological diseases, including Parkinson’s disease, Alzheimer’s disease, and amyotrophic lateral sclerosis (ALS), among many others.

-In fact, a certain pesticide has been the target of many lawsuits lately.
+In fact, a certain herbicide has been the target of many lawsuits lately.
 Studies have linked exposure to the herbicide Paraquat to an increased risk of developing Parkinson’s disease.

 With brain cancer, the most significant risk factors are family history and radiation exposure.
 However, geographical variance in brain cancer cases suggests that environmental chemicals like pesticides may contribute to the risk.